-Derivative instruments The Fund may use derivative instruments for risk management purposes and as part of its investment strategies.
+Derivative instruments Derivative instruments may be used for risk management purposes and as part of the investment strategies.
 Generally, derivatives are financial instruments whose value depends on or is derived from, the value of one or more underlying assets, reference rates, or indices (a "reference instrument") and may relate to stocks, bonds, interest rates, currencies, commodities or related indices.
 Derivative instruments allow the Fund to gain or reduce exposure to the value of a reference instrument without actually owning or selling the instrument.

 Derivative instruments may be used for "hedging," which means that they may be used when the investment manager seeks to protect the Fund's investments from a decline in value resulting from changes to interest rates, market prices, currency fluctuations or other market factors.
 Derivative instruments may also be used for other purposes, including to seek to increase liquidity, provide efficient portfolio management, broaden investment opportunities (including taking short or negative positions), implement a tax or cash management strategy, gain exposure to a particular security or segment of the market, modify the effective duration of the Fund's portfolio investments and/or enhance total return.
-However derivative instruments are used, their successful use is not assured and will depend upon the investment manager's ability to gauge relevant market movements.
+However derivative instruments are used, their successful use is not assured and will depend upon, among other factors, the investment manager's ability to gauge relevant market movements.

-Generally, the Fund may use derivative instruments for purposes of direct hedging.
+The Fund may use derivative instruments for purposes of direct hedging.
 Direct hedging means that the transaction must be intended to reduce a specific risk exposure of a portfolio security or its denominated currency and must also be directly related to such security or currency.
+The Fund may also use derivative instruments for other purposes, as described above.
 The Fund's use of derivative instruments for purposes other than direct hedging may be limited from time to time by policies adopted by the board of trustees or the Fund's investment manager.

 Because some derivative instruments used by the Fund may oblige the Fund to make payments or incur additional obligations in the future, the SEC requires mutual funds to "cover" or segregate liquid assets equal to the potential exposure created by such derivatives.
 The obligation to cover or segregate such assets is described more fully under "Borrowing" in this SAI.